 Urgent messages also include text-to-voice calls as a fallback if recipients aren’t reachable by text or app.
 This includes people who have opted out of text notifications and any delivery failures.

 Urgent messaging should be limited to emergency situations, ranging lockdowns, weather closures, or unexplained absences.

 - Click on the New message button via web or the mobile app, and select Urgent message.

 - Confirm that you want to send an urgent message, and select Continue.

 Choose a sender: The message can come from the district itself, or you can select yourself as the sender of the message.
 Replies will go to the sender if they have replies enabled for their Remind account.

 Participants can reply to the urgent message if the sender has two-way messaging enabled.

 Urgent messages will be sent to everyone who is SIS-linked (learn more about SIS rostering enforcement).
 If someone has opted out of text messages, they will receive a text-to-voice call and voicemail.
-Note: Voice clips and attachments will not communicated to text to voice recipients.
+Note: Voice clips and attachments will not be communicated to text to voice recipients.

 Compose your message: Urgent messages are marked “URGENT.”
 Although you can edit this text, it allows recipients to quickly understand that the message is urgent.
 You can see what the recipient experience looks like above.